Victor-Palha/Api-Restful-ts/README.md

 * Start with Morgan.
     * The *Morgan* will make our log be more complete
     * First we going to create one folder to middleware on `src`
-    * Then creating one file called `morganMiddleware.ts`
+    * Then creating one file named `morganMiddleware.ts`
     * Now we going import inside the file ours modules.
     ```ts
     import morgan, {StreamOptions} from "morgan";